-VIDEO: USS Indiana Nuclear-Powered Fast Attack Submarine to be Commissioned at Port Canaveral Sept.
-29
+USS Indiana Nuclear-Powered Fast Attack Submarine to be Commissioned at Port Canaveral Today

 submarine is most advanced to ever serve America

-ABOVE VIDEO: The U.S. Navy has announced that Port Canaveral will be the venue for the commissioning of the USS Indiana, a Virginia-class nuclear-powered fast attack submarine.
+ABOVE VIDEO: The U.S. Navy will commission the USS Indiana, a Virginia-class nuclear-powered fast attack submarine, Saturday at Port Canaveral.
 (Huntington Ingalls Industries video)

 It will be the 16th Virginia-class submarine to join the fleet.

 Indiana will be the third U.S. Navy ship, and first submarine, to be commissioned with a name honoring the state of Indiana.
 Diane Donald, the wife of retired Adm.
 Kirkland H. Donald, is the ship’s sponsor.